 Free online food handling training

 The City of Subiaco takes food hygiene seriously, and believes good food hygiene starts with educated food handlers.
-To assist food businesses in meeting their obligations to in ensuring staff have adequate skills and knowledge, the City of Subiaco provides free access to an online training tool called FoodSafe.
+To assist food businesses in meeting their obligations the City provides free access to an online training tool called FoodSafe.

 The program is easy to follow and includes entertaining presentations, as well as interactive quizzes.
 Upon completion of the program, a training acknowledgement form can be printed.

 Free allergy awareness resources

-The City of Subiaco has created a collection of resources in order to assist food businesses to become more allergy aware, and to meet their obligations under the Food Act 2008 and the Food Standards Code.
+The City of Subiaco has created a collection of resources to assist food businesses become more allergy aware, and to meet their obligations under the Food Act 2008 and the Food Standards Code.
 These resources are: